kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 <aside>

-📺 Watch this video to learn more about the concept of self-directed learning
+📺 Watch this video to learn more about the concept of self-directed learning.

 </aside>